jurbanek/powerpan/README.md

 # Assumes you've already generated with New-PACertificate or Submit-Renewal
 $LECert = Get-PACertificate

-# Add -Verbose if you want to see more detail
+# Upload the certificate including private key (pkcs12 format).
+Add -Verbose if you want to see more detail
 # -Category 'keypair' is for certificate including private key. -Category 'certificate' is for certificate only
 # Consider appending an ISO8601 date suffix representing issue date on the end, especially when renewing every 30/60 days
 $R = Invoke-PanXApi -Device $D -Import -Category 'keypair' -File $LECert.Pfxfile -CertName 'gp.acme.io-20250221' -CertFormat 'pkcs12' -CertPassphrase 'SameUsedbyPoshACME'